StackVista/stackstate-docs/setup/agent/kubernetes.md

 {% tabs %}
 {% tab title="Kubernetes" %}
-For StackState running on Kubernetes, by default, the Receiver API is hosted at:
+For StackState running on Kubernetes, the Receiver API is hosted by default at:

 ```text
 https://<baseUrl>/receiver/stsAgent/intake?api_key=<API_KEY>